Songavatnet

-Songavatnet (also spelled as Songevatnet or Songavatn) is a lake in Vinje Municipality in Vestfold og Telemark county, Norway.
+Songavatnet (also spelled as Songevatnet or Songavatn) is a lake in Vinje Municipality in Telemark county, Norway.
 It has a surface area of 29.86 km2 and lies at an elevation of 974 m.
 The lake lies just south of the border of Hardangervidda National Park and just southeast of the mountain Vassdalseggi.
 The villages of Haukeli and Edland are both located about 9 km to the south of the lake and the village of Arabygdi lies about 10 km to the southeast of the lake.
 The lake flows out into the river Songa which flows to the southeast into the nearby lake Totak.